 “Specialist palliative care funding is barely adequate for the task now, and needs to be accelerated massively to meet demand,” he said.

 “Even then, they won’t look after the majority of people who die.”

 Can someone with dementia access VAD?

-The short answer is no. A safeguard of the proposed scheme is that people will need to have decision-making capacity at all stages of the process.
+The short answer is no. A safeguard of the scheme is that people will need to have decision-making capacity at all stages of the process.